From bobby pin to home: Woman trades items for Tennessee house in TikTok campaign - NewsBreak

 The earrings eventually turned into a set of margarita glasses, a vacuum, snowboard, Apple TV — the list went on and on, increasing a little in value each time.
 “We went from like a penny, probably less for a single bobby pin, all the way to $80,000.”

 Skipper documented her journey on TikTok, sharing her success with more than five million followers.
-“What people don’t see on TikTok is the thousands of people who said no to a trade before that one person says yes,” Skipper said.Oklahoma makes changes to power of attorney laws; here’s how it could affect your family
+“What people don’t see on TikTok is the thousands of people who said no to a trade before that one person says yes,” Skipper said.Christmas Wish: 4-year-old just wants life-saving treatment for her twin brother

 The most recent yes, from two realtors from Clarksville, Tennessee, resulted in the exchange of a Montgomery County home for Skippers’ solar-powered trailer.